Smoked Garlic

 - Wrap the baking sheets in foil and smoke at 275f for a further 30 minutes.

-- Remove the baking sheets from the grill and allow to cool before removing the cloves from the bulb.
-It's easiest to carefully peel the outside of the bulbs by pulling down from the cut edge and then pulling out the clove.
+- Remove the baking sheets from the grill and allow to cool before removing the individual cloves from the smoked garlic bulbs.
+It’s easiest to carefully peel the outside of the bulbs by pulling down from the cut edge and then pulling out the clove.

 Garlic and botulism are buds, so we need to be very carful about storing our garlic.

-This smoked garlic can be kept in the fridge in a clean, air tight jar for 3-4 days.
+This smoked garlic can be kept in the refrigerator in a clean, airtight container or jar for 3-4 days.

 If you have a surplus of garlic, simply lay the cloves on a baking sheet lined with parchment paper and freeze until firm.
 Pop the frozen cloves into a freezer bag and freeze until ready to use!